-There’s a nasty example of the damage poorly thought out algorithms can do from the UK.
+There’s a nasty example of the algorithm bias can do from the UK.

 New Zealand has an algorithm charter which could protect us from similar problems.
 Although that’s not certain, read on.